iliachpak/webserv-core/docs/ARCHITECTURE.md

-# 📄 ARCHITECTURE.md
+# ARCHITECTURE.md

 # Architecture Overview

-This document describes the internal architecture of the webserv-core HTTP server.

-The system is designed around a single-threaded event-driven model using epoll (Linux) or poll (fallback) for I/O multiplexing.
+This document describes the architecture of a modular HTTP server implemented in C++, designed around a **single-threaded, event-driven model** using `epoll` (Linux) with a `poll` fallback for portability.

+The system emphasizes:

+* deterministic execution
+* low-overhead I/O handling
+* clear separation of concerns
+* extensibility toward performance-oriented improvements

 ---

-# 🧠 High-Level Design
+# High-Level Architecture

-The architecture follows a **reactor pattern**:
+The server follows a **Reactor pattern**, where I/O events are multiplexed and dispatched through a central event loop:

 ```
         ┌──────────────┐
         │   main.cc    │
         └──────┬───────┘